-The joke "Timber" is one of classical Deaf-culture jokes.
+The joke "Timber" is one of classic Deaf-culture jokes.

-Appropriate culture note: This joke is to be told by Deaf people.
-It's not appropriate for hearing learners or individuals to tell this joke themselves.
+Note on cultural appropriation: This joke is to be told by Deaf people based on their Deaf humor, experience, history, and heritage.
+It's not appropriate for hearing individuals to tell this joke themselves.

 Q: "I was looking for information on the Deaf joke "Timber", specifically its origin, and how it was spread around?" -- Source.